LazyGran/simple-leveling-bot/readme.txt

 First setup:
-Enter your bot token in the token.json -https://www.getdroidtips.com/discord-bot-token/
+Download it from GitHub and put every file into one folder Enter your bot token in the token.json -https://www.getdroidtips.com/discord-bot-token/
     That isnt my website, has some flaws.
 You dont need to discribe your bot in a minimun of 400 words for example, you dont have to describe him at all